DevopediaOrg/nodejs-basic/README.md

 This may also be a good time to try out debugging the code in VS Code.
 There's already a debugging configuration in file `.vscode/launch.json` that you can use.

+# 4. Setting up the Router (br0.4)

+We also have two new files:
+* `router.js`: This routes requests to different callbacks.
+* `requestHandlers.js`: This encapsulates all the request callbacks.

+In file `index.js` we map URL paths to their callbacks within a single handler object.
+Also, we pass both the router and handler to the server.
+Instead of hard-coding these into the server, we pass them as arguments to the server.
+In other words, the server is loosely coupled from both the router and the handler.
+This concept is called [Dependency Injection](https://devopedia.org/dependency-injection).

+The router takes the handler and the request as arguments.
+In fact, router doesn't need the entire request.
+It needs only the URL path.
+But the handlers might require the entire request object and hence we pass it along.

+Do the following:
+* Open `http://localhost:8888/list` in a browser tab (don't wait for response)
+* Open `http://localhost:8888` in another browser tab

+Note that we now return a 404 error for the `favicon.ico` file.

+Study the callback code.
+Can you explain what's happening?
+How will you improve the code?